SYRANO

-SYRANO was designed by a consortium of CGEY, THALES, GIAT Industries and SAGEM to collect information in combat zones, especially in urban combat conditions.
+SYRANO was designed by a consortium of CGEY, THALES, GIAT Industries and SAGEM to collect information in combat zones, especially, in urban combat conditions.
 It is based on the Wiesel AWC of the German Army.

+SYRANO was developed for the collection of information, particularly from urban battlefields, such as on enemy units hidden from friendly forces.
+By 2005 it could be operated from a distance of 2 km, with ambitions to increase this to 10 km.